 Here is a Vegan Guide to Eating Out from my own experience as a vegan that will hopefully help your dining experience.

 1. Check online – If you know where you’ll be eating, check their website or call first for vegan menu items.
 Most restaurants have at least one vegan option.
-Happy Cow is a good resource for vegan friendly restaurants.
+Happy Cow (not an affiliate) is a good resource for vegan friendly restaurants.

 2. Apps – Happy Cow, Vegan Steven, Where to Eat, Vegan Express, and Vegmen are all apps that list either chain restaurants, local restaurants, or both, that are vegan friendly.
 Some also list grocery stores, bakeries, and other vegan essentials.